Girl Don't Tell Me

-"Girl Don't Tell Me" is a song written by Brian Wilson for the American rock band the Beach Boys, released on July 5, 1965, on the album Summer Days (And Summer Nights!!).
-It was later included as the B-side of the group's single "Barbara Ann", which was released on December 20, 1965.
+"Girl Don't Tell Me" is a song written by Brian Wilson for the American rock band the Beach Boys, released on July 5, 1965 on the album Summer Days (And Summer Nights!!).
+It was later included as the B-side of the group's single "Barbara Ann," which was released on December 20, 1965.

 Origins

-Brian Wilson wrote the song in early 1965 while on honeymoon with Marilyn.
+Brian Wilson wrote the song in early 1965 while on a honeymoon with Marilyn.
 He recalled that "a whole song came to me.
 It was 'Girl Don't Tell Me.'
 I didn't have any way to get it down.
 But I just heard the whole thing up there, from start to finish, and I remembered it well enough to go later and write down the lyrics on a piece of paper."

 Recording

-The Beach Boys recorded "Girl Don't Tell Me" on April 30, 1965, at United Western Recorders.
+The Beach Boys recorded "Girl Don't Tell Me" on April 30, 1965 at United Western Recorders.
 Chuck Britz was the engineer.
 It was one of the first songs to feature Carl Wilson as lead vocalist and is one of the few Beach Boys tracks from the era to feature no backing vocals.